Surface RT Vs. Pro: Will Your Program or Game Work?

 With the coming Launch of Microsoft’s Surface RT and future Surface Pro tablet, there’s been a lot of confusion about which programs, applications, apps, and games will or won’t work on Windows RT.
 Compatibility is something to seriously consider before making the purchase – as if the switch to Windows 8 won’t be enough to think about.
-This chart helps it break down and give you less to think about when you’re about to pull the trigger and buy it.
+The chart below helps it break down and give you less to think about when you’re about to pull the trigger and buy it.

 What is the Difference Between Surface Pro & Surface RT?